 The most efficient method to split a partition that already contains data is to use a

-Below is a sample partitioned columnstore table containing one row in each partition:
+The following example creates a partitioned columnstore table.
+It inserts one row into each partition:

-We can then query for the row count using the
+The following query finds the row count by using the

 sys.partitions catalog view: